kayleyseow/CS-102/07. Pointers/Chapter7Notes3.md

 - Of course, from the OS's point of view,

 #### Dynamic Allocation
-- We say that the memory given tot he program was dynamically allocated
+- We say that the memory given to the program was dynamically allocated
-  - It was obtained while the program was runnning
+  - It was obtained while the program was running
 - This memory comes from a place called the heap
   - That's where the OS gets its spare memory from
 - The OS manages the heap